What can you afford? - Deciding to sell - Managing a home

 If you meet the eligibility criteria, you can get a mortgage specifically for staircasing in a shared ownership property that could enable you to buy more shares in your home.
 Find out how to get a mortgage.

-Are there any restriction to the amount I can staircase?
+Are there any restrictions to the amount I can staircase?

 According to gov.uk, in some places called ‘designated protected areas’, you may only be able to buy a share of up to 80%.
 However, for most shared ownership homes you can gain complete ownership.